So, you want to be a landlord?

 To frame this simply, you should understand three key numbers before you rent out your downstairs unit:

-- What is the unit worth?
+- What is the market value of the unit?

 - What is the market rent?

 - What are all the expenses associated with owning and maintaining the unit?

 #3 is the hardest to determine and most likely to be underestimated.
 Be sure to include everything: